 make the switch to a low-waste lifestyle

-We like to think of low or zero waste as a lifestyle or set of principles that encourage consumption reduction through reusing and recovering materials that would otherwise be sent to recycling facilities or landfill.
+We like to think of low or zero waste as a lifestyle or set of principles that encourage consumption reduction through reusing and recovering materials that would otherwise be sent to recycling facilities or landfills.
 While it may be difficult to attain a completely zero waste lifestyle, it is indeed possible to attain a minimal waste lifestyle!